techidaily/site-win11-tips/source/_posts/learn-how-to-setup-touch-typing-feature-on-your-windows-device.md

  If the "Write with your fingertip" option is disabled in the Settings app, you can also make these changes using the Registry Editor.

  Windows Registry is a powerful tool that is typically used to manage important system settings and configurations.
 This is an administrative-level utility, so you will need to log into your administrator account if you are using a standard user account to use it.
-You can also[convert your standard user account into an administrator account](https://www.makeuseof.com/windows-standard-adminstrator-account-differences/) .
+You can also [convert your standard user account into an administrator account](https://www.makeuseof.com/windows-standard-adminstrator-account-differences/) .

  Once you have logged into Windows as an administrator,[create a Registry backup](https://www.makeuseof.com/tag/backup-restore-windows-registry/) , just to be safe.